Hlsorrells/algorithms/README.md

 </details>

-## numbers.js
+## Numbers Folder
-This files holds some various algorithms working specifically with numbers.
+This folder holds some various algorithms working specifically with numbers.
 <details>
-    <summary markdown="span">Click to expand numbers.js file details</summary>
+    <summary markdown="span">Click to expand Numbers Folder details</summary>

 ### Functions

-- sum of integers from 1 to argument parameter
+- sum of integers from 1 to argument parameter (specified number)
 - generate an array of unique random numbers

 </details>